zebadoba/RTTD-test/noob_README.md

 [transit.bn.ee](http://transit.bn.ee).
 A raspberry pi can be used to power the display, [see this post](http://blog.bn.ee/2013/01/11/building-a-real-time-transit-information-kiosk-with-raspberry-pi/).
+## Noob Note
+Some things require sudo, some do not.
+I cannot expalin why, but anything fails, just retry it with sudo (SuperUser do) in front of it.
 ## Pi Setup
 Follow all the regular Pi setup instructions for the the basic kiosk as listed above.
 After testing and getting the BART arrival display to